AbductiveLearning/ABLkit/docs/Intro/Learning.rst

 Learning Part
 =============

 In this section, we will look at how to build the learning part.

-In ABL-Package, learning part is constructed by first defining a base machine learning model, and then wrap it into an instance of ``ABLModel`` class.
+In ABL-Package, building the learning part involves two steps:

+1. Build a base machine learning model used to make predictions on instance-level data, typically referred to as ``base_model``.
+2. Instantiate an ``ABLModel`` with the ``base_model``, which enables the learning part to train, test, and predict on sample-level data.

 .. code:: python